shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Switch to Mainnet Profile](/img/an_db_new_mainnet_config_anim.gif){.an-screenshots}

-After the selection is made and the developer confirms, the 'Mainnet' profile is created and automatically registered with the Arcana Network.
+After the selection is made and the developer confirms, the 'Mainnet' profile is created and automatically registered with {{config.extra.arcana.company_name}}.

 !!! note "Mainnet {{config.extra.arcana.app_address}}"

       The newly created 'Mainnet' configuration profile is associated with a brand new unique **{{config.extra.arcana.app_address}}**.
-Developers must specify this new {{config.extra.arcana.app_address}} while integrating the application with the {{config.extra.arcana.sdk_name}} and deploying it on Arcana 'Mainnet'.
+Developers must specify this new {{config.extra.arcana.app_address}} while integrating the application with the {{config.extra.arcana.sdk_name}} and deploying it on {{config.extra.arcana.company_name}} 'Mainnet'.

 !!! caution "Copying Testnet Profile"